nerdyprojectslol/safetytest/README.md

 A: It started as a fun project.
 I was bored one day so I couldn't help myself not to do something productive, as well as to advance my HTML skills.
 It was only when I showed it to the rest of cabinet and the leads that I thought that this might have been a real thing that we could have done.
-I believe, so far on the day that I am making this (10/25/22), this took a cumulative 10 days of time, spread over about 6 weeks.
+I believe, so far on the day that I am making this (10/31/22), this took a cumulative 10 days of time, spread over about 2 months.
 It was mainly because I was bored, but it did become a real thing that did happen.